unsaved/gradle-javaPropFile-plugin/README.txt

 If you want to do all of these things at once... settle down for a week of coding.

-ASSUMPTIONS
-To provide for ultimate control over property scopes and expansion behavior, we make the following assumptions which hold for every application I have ever seen, but which could disqualify usage of JavaPropFile for some unusual use cases.
-Property names (not values) may not begin the following characters  ! - . and they may not contain the following characters  $ ( ) There are situations where some of these are ok when used just when defining a variable, or when just referencing a variable, but to keep the rules simple, you are safe if you honor these prohibitions in all definitions and references.
-You may use . in property names, but just make sure you have no space character immediately after the key name (as described below, so JavaPropFile knows not to dereference nested properties).

 A sample build setup is provided in subdirectory "doc".
 Even if you don't care to run the demo, you would probably benefit by looking at the .properties files in there, if not the "build.gradle" file.